 About the process

 Involuntary commitment (IC) is a civil legal process.
-Before you begin, the person needing commitment must be placed on an emergency commitment (EC).
+Before you begin, the person needing commitment must go on an emergency commitment (EC).
 Follow the steps to apply for an EC.
-Once the person is placed on an EC, you can apply for an IC.
+Once the person gets on an EC, you can apply for an IC.

 A court order is needed to get an IC.
 You need to file a petition to apply.
 The person has the right to contest the IC in court and get a lawyer if they can’t afford one.